Power Management Guide¶

 # Force governor to maintain frequency even when hot

-# Edit /etc/oberon-config.yaml to set min = max
+# Edit /etc/cyan-skillfish-governor-smu/config.toml to set min = max

 Advanced Power Tuning¶